 I’ve slept in a tent during storms, kind of relaxing.
-But in Kansas, the storm blew my tent over so that a side touched my face, which happened during one of our first nights in Kansas.
+But in Kansas, the storm blew my tent over so far that it touched my face, while I laid flat inside.
 It was scary, but everyone in my group has spent a lot of time in tents, so we knew what to do.
 When the weather gets bad, we get our raingear out and get ready to run to shelter, if needed.
 In my case, I have one more step after getting my raingear out.
 I start recording video.

 Other days in Kansas were much less exciting.
 We cycled through hundreds of miles of flat, straight roads.
 We even joked that any turn was a wrong turn because we took the same straight road for hundreds of miles, with a strong wind.